The Electric Vehicles (Smart Charge Points) Regulations and what they mean

 While the rise in electric cars presents a potential challenge to the nation’s energy grid, it’s been assured that the grid can meet this demand - but only if EV charging is optimised in terms of its timeframe.

 By creating a more flexible energy system, the grid will be able to support the UK’s transition to EVs.
 The changes also promote the use of smart charging and associated flexibility that will allow for easier integration of clean, renewable electricity into the grid.

 In this way, the regulations seek to raise standards in the EV charging industry and enable an intelligently managed and future-proofed energy ecosystem.

 What are the key features of the regulations?

 1. Default charge schedule

 New chargepoints must now come with a pre-configured default charging schedule.
-This new schedule only charges EVs during off-peak hours when there’s typically less demand for energy, which is outside:
+This schedule only charges EVs during off-peak hours when there’s typically less demand for electricity, which is outside:

 8am - 11am Saturday and Sunday.